communitybridge/easycla/docs/Contribute-to-a-GitHub-Company-Project.md

    ![You Are Done](imgs/CLA-GitHub-you-are-done.png)

-5. You are redirected to GitHub.
+1. You are redirected to GitHub.
 Wait a few seconds for the CLA status to update or refresh the page.

-   A tick appears next to your contributor name.
-A notification informs you: The committers are authorized under a signed CLA.
+   A tick appears next to your branch.
+A notification appears:

    ![All Checks Have Passed](imgs/CLA-GitHub-All-Checks-Passed.png)

-6. Click **Merge pull request** and confirm the merge.
+1. Click **Merge pull request** and confirm the merge.

 The CLA is added to the project.